travelgateX/documentation-site/content/distribution/extranet/booking-search/_index.md

 +++
 title = "Booking Panel"
 pagetitle = "Booking Panel"
-description = "Panel that allows you to check your reservations and its details" icon = "fa-search" weight = 4 alwaysopen = false isDirectory=false
+description = "Panel that allows you to check your reservations and their details" icon = "fa-search" weight = 4 alwaysopen = false isDirectory=false
 +++

-The booking panel tool allows you to obtain a list of all your agencies bookings and cancellations and get more detail information about it.
+The booking panel tool allows you to obtain a list of all your agencies bookings and cancellations and get more detailed information about it.
 To obtain a list with base information you can use the `Booking List` panel.
 To check a specific booking and obtain all its details you can use the `Booking Read` panel.
 </br>

 ![Distribution Booking Search tool](./../../images/web/distribution_web_bookingsearch.jpg "Distribution Booking Search tool")

 </br>

-To see and download a list of detailed bookings you can use the `Booking Reports` panel (this funcionality especially used for our DMC clients).
+You can also download a .csv file with a detailed report of your bookings from our section `Booking List Reports` (this functionality is especially used by our DMC clients).

 </br>